ricardotondello/FunctionalEnumerableExtensions/README.md

 ```

 ### `EnsureHashSet`

 Prevent memory allocation by casting an IEnumerable to a HashSet<T> if it's already of that type, otherwise create a new HashSet<T>.

-Throws an ArgumentNullException if the input enumerable is null.

 **Usage:**
 ```csharp